 1.3 Motivation

 The urgent concern discovered in most hospital is the time that patients wait for their files to be found before they get to see a doctor.
-It gets more tiring in cases where the patient has lost his hospital card or does not remember the last time he visited that hospital.
+It gets more difficult in cases where the patient has lost his hospital card or does not remember the last time he visited that hospital.
 This could be a difficult job for the nurses whom are to search for a particular file amongst thousands of other files.
 In certain cases, the file of a patient could not be found or if found could be badly damaged.
 The time it takes a nurse to search for a particular patient’s file could be reduced drastically when proper record keeping systems are put in place.

 Normally when a patient goes to a hospital, after waiting minutes or even hours for his files to be found, the doctors write drug prescriptions on a piece of paper for patients to buy them from a pharmacy.
 There could be a scenario where the pharmacist mistakenly gives a patient the wrong drug or dose due to the poor visibility of the doctor’s handwriting.
 However, the software will enable doctors send prescriptions of patients to pharmacists at ease.
 Also the details of patients will be stored using the software in a secured database.
 A database will serve as the folder for keeping records of patients who visit the hospital.
 It will also be highly effective in searching for a patient’s health information because it is faster when searching from a database.